Science

 Intent- Why do we teach Science?

-To learn how to solve problems and make informed decisions: Scientific experiments follow a structured method: 1.
-Combining a scientific question with research, 2.
+To learn how to solve problems and make informed decisions, our scientific enquiries follow a structured method: 1.
+Combining a scientific question with research (the how and why), 2.
 Conducting experiments to test the hypothesis and 3.
 Evaluating the results to draw conclusions.
-Every decision we make in everyday life is based on the structure of a scientific method: curiosity leads to asking questions (what is the problem?), constructing a hypothesis (how do I solve it?), testing it with evidence and evaluating the result (did the solution work?), and making future decisions based on that result.

 Implementation- What do we teach?

 Our Science curriculum covers the three main areas of learning as set out in the national curriculum: life & living processes (biology); materials (chemistry) and physical processes (physics).
-We want to give the children the opportunity to explore for themselves and therefore much of our science learning is undertaken through investigations.
+We want to give the children the opportunity to explore for themselves, develop their own curiosity and ability to question the world around them.
+At Downsview, we focus on the working scientifically skills and therefore much of our science learning is undertaken through investigations.
+To support the children's learning, we use Plymouth Science as a resource.

 We have designed a knowledge organiser for each unit of study, which gives the children and teachers the 'bigger picture' of the topic they are learning about.